jsconan/whoop-box/README.md

-  a,   all            Render all elements (default) n,   angled         Render the sets of angled boxes w,   whoop          Render the sets of whoop boxes -h,  --help         Show this help
+  a,   all            Render all elements (default) n,   angled         Render the sets of angled boxes w,   whoop          Render the sets of whoop boxes b,   battery        Render the sets of battery boxes -h,  --help         Show this help
-  -p   --preset       Set size preset to apply
+  -p   --preset       Set the preset to apply
   -a,  --all          Render all presets
-  -x,  --line         Set the number of boxes per lines in the container (X-axis) -y   --column       Set the number of boxes per columns in the container (Y-axis) -z   --depth        Set The number of boxes per lines and columns in the container (Z-axis) -f   --format       Set the output format
+  -x,  --line         Set the number of boxes per lines in the container (X-axis) -y   --column       Set the number of boxes per columns in the container (Y-axis) -z   --depth        Set The number of boxes per lines and columns in the container (Z-axis) -b   --batteries    Set The number of batteries per boxes -f   --format       Set the output format
   -p   --parallel     Set the number of parallel processes -s   --slice        Slice the rendered files using the default configuration